WARRIOR SERIES (Four Paintings)

 The Betta fish reminds me of the Warrior Archetype.

-I carry an inner warrior who walks beside me always.
-May I remember her presence, and may I learn to meet conflict with kindness, and rise to challenge with grace.
+I carry within me an inner warrior who walks beside me always.
+May I remember her presence, and may I learn to meet conflict with kindness, and to rise to challenge with grace.

 The Siamese Fighting Fish is a creature both elegant and fierce.
-A warrior must confront battle, yes, but the weapons need not be guns, nor the thorns of roses.
+A warrior must indeed face battle—but the weapons need not be guns, nor the kind born of an eye-for-an-eye desire for revenge.

-The late spiritual teacher Joanna Macy reminded us that true warriors can fight with compassion and wisdom.
-If we could transform the way we approach conflict—if we chose empathy over aggression—perhaps we might finally give peace a chance.
+The late spiritual teacher Joanna Macy reminded us that true warriors fight with compassion and wisdom.
+If only we could transform the way we approach conflict—if we were to choose empathy over aggression—perhaps we might at last give peace a chance.

 I painted this piece as a quiet reminder to myself of that truth.